WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Visitors

-All visitors are required to register at the reception window in the Jr/Sr High School West Lobby (Cambridge Avenue side of the building).
+All visitors are required to register at the Attendance Window in the Jr/Sr High School West Lobby (Cambridge Avenue side of the building).
 No one is permitted in the building without the proper ID.
 Anyone in doubt about visitation privileges should contact administration.
-Student visitors must obtain written permission from the principal 48 hours prior to the day of the visit.

 Withdrawal

-Any person seeking employment prior to his/her eighteenth birthday or graduation is required under the Child Labor Law to obtain working papers.
+Any person seeking employment prior to his/her eighteenth birthday or graduation is required under the Child Labor Law to obtain a work permit.
 The procedure is as follows:

-3. The working paper will then be issued.
+4. The work permit will then be issued.